 View | Modify | Create | Collaborate

-In Q3 2020, CME Group reported Total Net Revenues of $1.08 billion, which is 12% less than the year-ago period.
-This could mainly be attributed to 20% drop in clearing and transaction fees.
+In Q2 2021, CME Group reported Total Net Revenues of $1.18 billion, which is marginally less than the year-ago period.
+This could mainly be attributed to slight drop in clearing and transaction fees.

 CME Group is one of the largest financial derivatives exchanges, which derives more than 80% of its revenues from clearing and transaction fees.
 Due to the ongoing coronavirus pandemic and economic uncertainty, securities markets are witnessing high trading activity.
-This, in turn, means that the exchange would generate more revenue in terms of clearing and transaction fees.
-While the company’s result for Q2 and Q3 2020 saw some decrease, we believe CME Group’s full-year 2020 result will be slightly better than the previous year.
+This, in turn, means that the exchanges would generate more revenue in terms of clearing and transaction fees.
+However, CME Group's total contract volume in 2020 has decreased due to lower average daily volume (ADV) in interest rate contracts coupled with a slight drop in revenue per contract.
+This has resulted in a marginal decline in the transaction and clearing fees on a year-on-year basis.
+While the company’s results for Q2, Q3, and Q4 2020 saw some decrease, CME Group’s full-year 2020 results were marginally better than the previous year.

 Below we look at key drivers which present significant upside or downside potential to our price estimate for CME Group.